 Performer: this represents the work of an actor, rock star, dancer, mime, or whatever other form of entertainment you prefer.
 While related to the artist skill, the performer talent reflects immediacy; can he or she put on a good show for those before them?
 Performers gain ten Karma points for a week worth of work, whether doing stand-up comedy or acting on a movie set.

 Service: the service industry always has a need for good people.
-Maybe you tend bar or perhaps do technical support, but the idea is you have the ability to listen to others and help them to solve their problems.
-You should receive a +1 CS to such efforts to reassure others, even if it means reading 'between the lines' because someone doesn't know what they're trying to tell you.
+Maybe you tend bar, or perhaps do technical support, but the idea is you have the ability to listen to others and help them to solve their problems.
+You should receive a +1 CS on any efforts to reassure others, even if it means 'reading between the lines' because someone doesn't know, or are incapable of articulating, what they're trying to tell you.

 Sleight of Hand: this is the talent of misdirection, often used by stage magicians - though real sorcerers have made use of it now and then.
 With quick movements and fluid gestures, not to mention just a little bit of showmanship, a character using sleight of hand can seemingly make objects disappear right before your eyes, doing so at their Agility (dex) +1 CS.

-The four environmental talents involve specialized knowledge that assists a character in navigating or surviving the world around them.
-Whether it involves climbing an extreme vertical surface, following an elusive target's trail or even thriving in the harshest of climates, this class of talent will get you there.
+The eleven environmental talents involve specialized knowledge that assists a character in navigating or surviving the world around them.
+Whether it involves climbing an extreme vertical surface, following an elusive target's trail, or even thriving in the harshest of climates, this class of talent will get you there.
 The skills represented here are primarily non-combative in nature.

 Climbing: while most heroes climb with the assistance of super-human abilities, some individuals are just really good at doing so under their own power... or with the help of a bit of gear here and there.
 Climbers excel at ascending or descending vertical surfaces, from brick walls to craggy mountains, and should receive a +2 CS on any such attempts to do so.